Lakers News: Magic Johnson Expresses Support For Golden State Warriors Amidst President Trump Controversy - Lakers Nation

 It has long been a tradition that championship teams are invited to the White House for a ceremony with the President.
 With so much controversy surrounding Trump, and Warriors players and coaches speaking out openly against him and his policies, there was always a question as to whether they would attend.

-Magic has a lot on his plate at the time with the Lakers set to begin training camp in just a couple of days, and the Dodgers just clinching a playoff berth, but the fact that he felt the need to show his support at this time shows how important this issue is to him, and the rest of the league as a whole.
+Magic has a lot on his plate at the time with the Lakers set to begin training camp in just a couple of days, and the Dodgers just clinching the NL West Division, but the fact that he felt the need to show his support at this time shows how important this issue is to him, and the rest of the league as a whole.